Rigelrain/manna-bot/README.md

 - DBNAME - Name of the database with these collections

 ## Database
+Bot uses MongoDB through Mongoose to save data about the server's configuration, user info and active requests and queues.
+A member can remove their data with a `clear` command.

 ### Server schema
+Server data can be removed with the command `reset`.
+This can only be done by server administrator(s).
 ```
 {
     serverID: String, // ID of the server, cannot be set by commands